Virtual Memory

 Translation details

-Initialize the satp CSR
+Initialization of the satp CSR

-Note that the MODE bit is set to 1 meaning that page table translation is enabled.
-The ASID field is for performance optimization which we can ignore for now.
+Note that the MODE bit is set to 1, meaning that page table translation is enabled.
+The ASID field is for performance optimization, which we can ignore for now.
 Lastly, we put 0x805F1 into the PPN field of satp.

 TIP

-Initialize the root page table
+Initialization of the root page table

-Specifically, we wish to translate virtual address 0x803F_EXXX and, according to Figure 65, VPN[1] in address 0x803F_EXXX is 0b1000000000 or 0x200 (i.e., the most significant ten bits).
-Therefore, in the picture above, we see that entry #512 from the 1024 ones in the root page table is used to translate virtual address 0x803F_EXXX.
-To see how this entry shall be initialized, read Figures 66 & 67 of the RISC-V Manual.
+Specifically, we wish to translate the virtual address 0x803F_EXXX, and according to Figure 65, the VPN[1] part of 0x803F_EXXX is 0b1000000000 or 0x200 (i.e., the most significant 10 bits).
+Therefore, in the picture above, we see that entry #512 (i.e., 0x200) in the root page table is used to translate the virtual address 0x803F_EXXX.
+To see how this entry shall be initialized, read Figures 66 and 67 of the RISC-V Reference Manual.

 Note that the leaf page table is at physical address 0x8051_5000, so the PPN is 0x80515.
-According to Figure 67, we should use 0x80515 as bit#10 to bit#31 of the page table entry, so we can set the page table entry as 0x2014541F (i.e., (0x80515<<10) | 0x1F) where the 0x1F here means that we are setting the V, R, W, X and U bits to 1.
+According to Figure 67, we should use 0x80515 as bits #10 to #31 of the page table entry, so we can set the page table entry as 0x2014541F (i.e., (0x80515<<10) | 0x1F), where the 0x1F here means that we are setting the V, R, W, X, and U bits to 1.
 Setting these bits to 1 means that we allow code running in the user mode to read, write, or execute this page of memory after translation.
 We can now use page tables to control memory access instead of PMP.
-To summarize, we have done the following things by far.
+To summarize, we have done the following things so far.

 asm("csrw satp, %0" ::"r"(0x800805F1));